 Another approach to gathering information to inform your work is to hire a professional evaluator, either from within or outside your organization.
-Although the costs and time associated with this approach are often higher, it is worth considering when: (a) there is a need for accountability to an outside agency, (b) the risks and costs associated with questions or decisions are high, (c) you have more time and resources to invest in a comprehensive data collection process, or (d) the accuracy and generalizability of the information are more critical than shared understanding, skill building, and timeliness.
+Although the costs and time associated with this approach are often higher, it is worth considering when: (a) there is a need for accountability to an outside agency, (b) the risks and costs associated with questions or decisions are high, (c) you have more

+TBI is one approach to incorporating these practices and ways of thinking into your work.
+It was designed to be accessible, practical, and inexpensive and to serve as an entry point for those individuals and organizations looking to build their capacity for evaluation, professional inquiry, and data-based decision making.
+Like many other approaches to professional inquiry and learning, it was also designed to help foster effective teams and organizations.
+Over and over, we have found that a collaborative process of inquiry helps team members achieve shared understandings of their educational goals, discuss underlying assumptions and expectations, find effective time and resources to invest in a comprehensive data collection process, or (d) the accuracy and generalizability of the information are more critical than shared understanding, skill building, and timeliness.
 In some cases, funding agencies may require you to hire an external evaluator to conduct a final assessment of how well a project has achieved its intended goals.